Money520/XR.Baboon/README.md

 --------

 Be sure to deploy the `libsqlite3.so.0` C library wherever you run your app.
-If it is the same machine as the build was done on you neede't worry.
+If it is the same machine as the build was done on you needn't worry.
 Your 'test' program/assembly needs to have been built with debugging enabled (you need the mdb files) else baboon won't know how to inspect the running code.